 WS is a genetically heterogeneous disease.
 Most patients carry mutations in the WFS1 gene, encoding an endoplasmic reticulum membrane embedded protein called Wolframin.
 CISD2 is a second causative gene associated with WS.
-It encodes a mitochondrial protein.
+It encodes a mitochondrial and endoplasmic reticulum protein.